hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 centos8-server-nfs   117s   Running   192.168.47.5/24   cluster-august-lhrd5-worker-6w624
 ~~~

-> **NOTE**: It may take a minute or two for the IP address to appear as it utilise the qemu-guest-agent which needs time to start up.
+> **REMINDER**: It may take a short while for the IP address to appear as it utilise the qemu-guest-agent which needs time to start up.

 OpenShift spawns a pod that manages the provisioning of the virtual machine in our environment, known as the `virt-launcher`: